top of page

 1. A hike up Mount Kinabalu (or Gunong Kinabalu) must have a climb permit, at least one night stay on the mountain and accompanied by a registered mountain guide.
 You will not be allowed to get on the mountain without all 3 of them.

 5. 1-Day trip was abolished after the earthquake in 2015.
-The most common package is 2D1N while 3D2N allows more time to explore the summit and better chance of taking good photos without time constraints.
+The most common package is 2D1N while 3D2N allows more time to explore the summit and better chances of taking good photos without time constraints.

 Day 1: Getting to Kinabalu Park

-There were 4 of us on the mountain-climbing trip so we shared a cab to Kinabalu Park from Padang Merdeka (Merdeka Square) in Kota Kinabalu.
-The journey took about 2 hours and we fell asleep from the heat inside the cab — the air-conditioning was too weak for 5 adults in the confined space and under a scorching sun.
-If I were to do this journey again, I would opt for the minivans to Ranau that passed by the park — at least, it's more spacious.
+There were 4 of us on the 2D1N Mount Kinabalu mountain-climbing trip so we shared a cab to Kinabalu Park from Padang Merdeka (Merdeka Square) in Kota Kinabalu, Sabah.
+The journey took about 2 hours and we fell asleep from the heat inside the cab.
+The air-conditioning was too weak for 5 adults in the confined space and under a scorching sun — if I were to do this journey again, I would opt for minivans to Ranau or long distance buses that passed by the park, it would be more spacious, at least.

-Rock Hostel at Kinabalu Park
+Mount Kinabalu Climb: Rock Hostel at Kinabalu Park

-Peak of Mt.
+Mount Kinabalu Climb: Peak of Mt.
 Kinabalu

 A wooden board nearby showed the results of the 21st Mount Kinabalu International Climbathon in 2007.
 The annual Climbathon was hailed as the "world's toughest mountain race", but amazingly, the participants could run to the peak of Mount Kinabalu and back in less than 4 hours.
 The 22nd Climbathon was held just a week before our arrival but the new board was not up yet.

 After dinner, we returned to our room to repack our baggage.
-Items not needed were packed into the larger baggage to be deposited at the Park Office the following day and only essentials (see the list below) were put into small backpacks for the 2-day hike.
+Items not needed were packed into a larger baggage to be deposited at the Park Office the following day and only essentials (see the list below) were put into small backpacks for the 2-day hike.
 Then, we went to bed early to be fully rested for the ascend up Mount Kinabalu.

 List of essential items to carry up the mountain